CamRaff/Crafftys-Farm_MP2/README.md

 4. Select whether you would like to clone with HTTPS, SSH or GitHub CLI, then copy the given link.
 5. Open the terminal in your desired IDE, then select your desired location for the cloned directory.
 6. Type 'git clone' into the terminal, paste the link you copied in step 4 and press enter.

+---

+# Testing

+## Automated

+### W3 Validator - HTML

+In order to conduct testing on the HTML of my website, I used the [W3C Validator](https://validator.w3.org/).
+The results for the testing of all of the HTML documents are below.

+- #### Home